kannibalox/pyrosimple/docs/advanced.md

 ### Tree Watch with Sorting

-This example adds a *second* job for a `sorted` tree that directly saves the data into a path based on the loaded metafile\'s location.
+This example adds a *second* job for a `sorted` tree that directly saves the data into a path based on the loaded metafile's location.

 ``` ini
 # Tree watch with location